How to Brush Your Dog's Teeth

 While humans have no excuses, our pets require assistance to maintain proper oral hygiene.
 Regular teeth cleaning will help keep your pet healthy, plus save you trips to the vet and the aggravation of smelly breath.
 Ideally, dogs should have their teeth brushed every day but even if you can only find time for a weekly brushing, it will still be extremely beneficial.
 Although dogs rarely get cavities, they are always vulnerable to develop gum disease caused by tartar buildup, which can lead to periodontal disease and potential bacterial infections.
 At the very least, regular brushing will allow you to avoid having to have tartar buildup removed by a veterinarian, which usually needs to be done under sedation.
 Avoid the expense and anguish by brushing your dog’s teeth.
 Wahl pet grooming products will help you do the job.

-Start off by getting your dog accustomed to the idea of having his teeth brushed.
-This can be done by gently massaging the gums with your fingers.
+Start off by getting your dog accustomed to the idea of having their teeth brushed.
+You can do this can by gently massaging the gums with your fingers.

-Put a small amount of pet toothpaste on the dog’s lips to get him used to the taste.
+Next, put a small amount of pet toothpaste on the dog’s lips to get them used to the taste.

 When your dog is comfortable with the touching of gums and taste of the toothpaste, you’re ready to brush.
 Apply toothpaste directly to the dog’s teeth and gently brush with toothbrush or gauze wrapped around your finger.